Why are medical malpractice cases so strict?

 The guidelines that must be met are in place to help prevent—or at least deter—false medical malpractice claims.
 Personal health and well-being can change suddenly and seemingly without cause; it is human nature to want answers and closure.
 Hospitals, medical professionals, and other figures in the healthcare industry often find themselves being wrongly accused.
-This led most states to raise the difficulty of opening a tort case and lower the possible settlement from winning one.
+This has led most states to increase the difficulty of opening a tort case and lower the possible settlement from winning one.

 A hospital, doctor or other health care professional is not liable for all the harms a patient might suffer.
 They are only legally responsible for harm or injuries that resulted from their deviating from the quality of care that a competent doctor would normally provide in similar situations, and which resulted in harm or injury for the patient.

-General Damages: These damages can range from general, everyday life-altering pain and suffering, to future lost earnings due to potential inability caused by the injury.
+- General Damages: These damages can range from life-altering pain and suffering, to future lost earnings due to potential inability to work caused by the injury.
 For example, if a person was being drafted to the NFL and, as a result of medical malpractice, lost a limb, the potential earnings from the NFL may be sought as general damages.
 It also covers general loss of enjoyment of life (known as hedonic damages).
 These damages are usually asked for and determined by the expert witnesses that testify.

-Special Damages: These are specific, calculable expenses like medical bills, lost wages from missed work, calculable future lost earnings from missing work, modifications to the home to compensate a disability, etc. These damages can be proved by paperwork, receipts, or anything of the like and often require little to no testifying.
+- Special Damages: These are specific, calculable expenses like medical bills, lost wages from missed work, calculable future lost earnings from missing work, modifications to the home to compensate a disability, etc. These damages can be proved by paperwork, receipts, or anything of the like and often require little to no testifying.

-Punitive Damages: The damages are separate from general and special damages and seek specifically to punish the doctor or healthcare provider for their actions.
+- Punitive Damages: The damages are separate from general and special damages and seek specifically to punish the doctor or healthcare provider for their actions.
 They are rare in medical malpractice, but it does happen.
 Punitive damages are usually reserved for the most extreme of cases in which a provider’s actions were intentionally harmful and obviously deplorable.
 (For more on medical malpractice punitive damages, see this article from AllLaw.com).

 Regardless of the damages caused, Florida has a limit of $500,000 in compensation for medical malpractice suits against a healthcare provider, and a surprising $750,000 against non-medical practitioners.
 (For more information on Florida medical malpractice laws, see §766 of the Florida Statutes).